chengzhijun-czj/MTPINN/README.md

 * :open_file_folder: **code**: python library containing routines for MTPINN;
 * :open_file_folder: **dataset**: folder to store dataset.
+* :open_file_folder: **trained_model**: meta-trained model for Meta-PINN and Meta-transfer PINN.

+---

+## Supplementary files
+To ensure reproducibility, we provide the the data set for meta-train and meta-test stages, and the meta-trained model for Meta-transfer PINN and Meta-PINN.

 ---
 ## 🔍 Key Features